Jbleezy/BO1-Reimagined/README.md

 * Added sound from Black Ops 2 that plays when attempting to fire without any ammo
 * Increased move speed from 100% to 105%
 * Increased move speed while aiming from 100% to 105%
-* Increased sprint duration from 100% to 105%
 * Decreased first raise time from 2.4 seconds to 1.8 seconds
 * Fixed first raise animation lasting too long at the end
 * Unupgraded: increased impact damage from 1000 to 1500